 Then if the return of samples is warranted and brought within the

-vicinity of Earth, they should first be examined and certified
+vicinity of the Earth / Moon system, they should first be examined and certified

-"biosphere safe" by competent scientists aboard the Space
+"biosphere safe" by competent scientists aboard a Space

-facility designed, equipped and staffed to handle and study biohazardous
+and staffed to handle and study biohazardous materials.

 petition form to email@example.com